 One of her advice is to shred or throw away anything that could be upsetting, hurtful, or embarrassing for your family to find.
 She writes, "Save your favorite dildo — but throw away the other 15!"
 I told you she was funny!

 Another great tip is to have a throw-away box of items that mean a lot to you.
 Let your family and friends know that they have permission to look at it before discarding.

 “There are a few things that I would like to save for myself only...Old love letters, programs, memories from traveling.
 I have gathered all these personal items in a box that I have marked 'throw away'...Once I am gone, the box can be destroyed.”

 There really is no hard rules with this method, instead, it’s a reflection on your loved ones while you're alive.
 Which item will you give to which child?
 Do they want any of your furniture?

-Both of these methods help us achieve a nurturing home and reflect on what is truly important in life.
+Both of these methods don't just help us achieve a cleaner home, but will make you reflect on what is truly important in life.
 It’s beyond cleaning, it’s about living intentionally.
 Use them when planning an easier move.